 What is ketamine?

-Ketamine is a Schedule III medication that has long been used safely as an anesthetic and analgesic agent and now, often effectively for treatment of depression, alcoholism, substance dependencies, PTSD and other psychiatric diagnoses as well as for existential, psychological and spiritual crises and growth.
-Use of ketamine for mental health treatment is considered an “off-label” prescription and is not covered by health insurance.
+Ketamine is a Schedule III medication that has long been used safely as an anesthetic and analgesic agent and in recent years as a breakthrough treatment of depression, alcoholism, substance dependencies, PTSD and other psychiatric diagnoses, as well as for existential, psychological and spiritual crises and growth.

 How does it work?